-It is custom not to do laundry on the new year.
+It is customary not to do laundry during the new year.
 As washing clothes can wash away good luck and wealth.

 Gifts are given in pairs.
 It is custom not to give gifts in uneven numbers.

-Chinese New Year celebrations are also celebrated in Chinatown of some U.S cities including San Francisco in California, Chicago in Illinois, and New York City in New York.
+Chinese New Year celebrations are also celebrated in Chinatowns of some U.S. cities, including San Francisco in California, Chicago in Illinois, and New York City in New York.